i3drobotics/stereo-vision-toolkit/README.md

 About
 ---

-I3DR's stereo vision toolkit is a demonstration application provided for use with the Deimos stereo camera.
+I3DR's stereo vision toolkit is a demonstration application provided for use with the Deimos and Phobos stereo camera units.

 We expect that most people will write their own software to control the camera, but we've also provided this useful toolkit to get you going quickly.
 You can calibrate the camera, acquire images and perform matching and 3D reconstruction.
 You can save raw stereo video to capture a scene and then replay it in the software to fine tune matching parameters.

 ![SVK image acquisition tab](./docs/images/svk_screenshot.png "SVK Screenshot showing acquisition tab.")

 SVK is under active development.
-At the moment the software only officially supports the i3DR Deimos camera, but in principle any pre-rectified stereo video of the correct format (side-by-side) will work for evaluation.
+At the moment the software only officially supports the i3DR Deimos and Phobos cameras, but in principle any pre-rectified stereo video of the correct format (side-by-side) will work for evaluation.

 Roadmap
 ---

-Currently SVK is a useful and functional tool for exploring stereo imaging, and allows you to get going with your Deimos camera quickly.
+Currently SVK is a useful and functional tool for exploring stereo imaging, and allows you to get going with your Deimos or Phobos camera quickly.
 There are a number of features/improvements in development including:

 - More options for video handling
 - Support for other stereo matchers